 Even if people don’t choose to be LGBTQ, why do they make it a big deal or flaunt it?

 - Actually LGBTQ people don’t choose to flaunt sexual orientation and gender identity any more than straight and cisgender people do.

 - We’re all conditioned to perform and accept public demonstrations of our sexual orientation, from social rituals like proms and weddings to family photos in our office.

-- We’re all conditioned to express our gender identity, from our innate traits to those aspects that are culturally influenced, like fashion and style.
+- We’re all conditioned to express our gender identity, from our innate traits to culturally-influenced aspects, like fashion and style.